jtgry/blessyourheart/content/story.md

     The back porch became our workplace as we experimented with different painting techniques.
 We sold our items in booths that we rented in local antique malls.
-    \n\nThe weather, along with strenuous trips to and from our little places of business began to wear on us, and wet our appetites to open a store of our own, so began our journey to find the perfect venue."
+    \n\nThe weather, along with strenuous trips to and from our little places of business began to wear on us, and whet our appetites to open a store of our own, so began our journey to find the perfect venue."
   image: uploads/AmyandMelanie3.jpg
   image_alignment: left